JaredBorders/zeus/README.md

 ### Level Module

-Handles price levels, aggregating orders at the same price (or tick) and providing efficient access and ~modification~ operations.
+Handles price levels, aggregating orders at the same price (or tick) and providing efficient access and manipulation.

 ### Trade Module

-Represents trades between orders, ensuring accurate tracking and execution.
+Handles a trade consisting of two orders that can be processed by the order book, ensuring accurate tracking and execution.

 ### Orderbook Module

 Manages the entire order book, including placing, canceling, and executing orders.
 It maintains separate records for bids and asks, ensuring efficient order matching and book updates.

-## Benefits of Being Functional
+## λ Why Functional?

 -   **Maintainability**: Code is easier to understand and maintain due to clear separation of data and behavior.
 -   **Reliability**: Reduced side effects lead to fewer bugs and more predictable system behavior.